Pasta Fagioli Recipe

 • Heat olive oil in a saucepan over medium heat.
 Stir in the carrot, zucchini, and onion until tender.
 Saute the garlic briefly.

-• Add the tomato sauce, diced tomatoes, chicken broth, parsley, basil, red pepper flakes, and black pepper.
+• Add the tomato sauce, diced tomatoes, chicken broth, parsley, basil, red pepper flakes, salt, and black pepper.
 Reduce the heat and simmer for 20 minutes.

-• Cook ditalini pasta to al dente, according to package instructions; drain.
+• Cook ditalini pasta to al dente, according to package instructions.
+Drain.

 • Add the beans and cooked pasta to the soup mixture.
 Simmer for 1-2 minutes or until heated through.
 Serve in bowls and enjoy!